cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 ### SharePoint in GCC High

 When running ScubaGear to assess SharePoint Online in a GCC High tenant, the `Sites.FullControl.All` application permission must be added from the GCC High-unique `Office 365 SharePoint Online` API rather than the commercial-unique `SharePoint` API located in commercial/government community cloud tenants.

+### Power BI in GCC High

+When running ScubaGear to assess Power BI in a GCC High tenant, the `Tenant.Read.All` application permission must be added from the `Power BI Service` API (App ID `00000009-0000-0000-c000-000000000000`) rather than the commercial API.